Buyout Rate and Modeling

 In the modeling industry, a buyout is basically an advance payment for future use of a particular photo or set of photos.
 Instead of paying the model residuals (repeat payments each time the photo is used), the client and the agency negotiate a one-time fee that allows the client to use the photo(s) as many times as they’d like.

-Do They Apply to Freelance Models or Just Agency Models?
+For Freelance Models or Agency Models?

 Buyouts are offered to both independent models and those under agency representation.
 Models with agencies often come out on top, though, because agencies are familiar with these types of contracts and know how to negotiate top buyout rates and the fairest terms.